Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 → Epub

-in preferences panel.
+in the preferences panel.

 Specify the number of section levels to include in the table of contents.
 The default is 3 (which means that level-1, 2, and 3 headings will be listed in the contents).

-If you want to define a cover image fore pub output, please add a cover-image: ${path}
+If you want to define a cover image for epub output, please add a cover-image: ${path}

 in YAML Front Matter.
 If it starts with ./